 If you or someone you know was injured on someone else's property we invite you to contact us for a free consultation.

-Call us at (855) 396-0370 to speak at no cost to a lawyer.
+Call us at (855) JUSTICE to discuss your case with a lawyer.
 Or complete the form on this page and we will contact you at a convenient time.

 We can also help if you have been injured in a slip and fall accident in Nevada.